Stochastic inflation from quantum field theory and the parametric dependence of the effective noise amplitude: Conclusions

 \section{Conclusions}

-In this work, we have revisited the derivation of Stochastic Inflation from first-principles quantum field theory.
-Inspired by \cite{Moss:2016uix}, we have investigated the conditions under which the standard Langevin dynamics for the super-horizon component of a scalar field may be recovered.
+In this work, we have revisited the derivation of stochastic inflation from first-principles quantum field theory.
+We have investigated the conditions under which the standard Langevin dynamics for the super-horizon component of a scalar field may be recovered.
 The agreement is subject to an appropriate choice of window function separating the UV and IR modes, and applies only in certain limits, which we have identified.
-In particular, one must pay close attention to the magnitude of the off-diagonal components of the influence functional kernel \eqref{eq:offdiag}, and compare them to the diagonal contributions that parametrise the stochastic noise.
+We find that one must pay close attention to the magnitude of the off-diagonal components of the influence functional kernel \eqref{eq:offdiag}, and compare these to the diagonal contribution that parametrise the stochastic noise.
 Only for a steep window function with a separation scale in the far super-horizon limit ($\sigma,\mu\ll 1$) is it consistent to neglect them.

-The essential ingredient in achieving the standard local Langevin evolution is to note that noise correlations are exponentially suppressed both outside the spatial horizon $(aH)^{-1}$, and for large time separations ($H\tau>1$).
+The essential ingredient in achieving the conventional Langevin evolution is to note that noise correlations are exponentially suppressed both outside the spatial horizon $(aH)^{-1}$, and for large time separations ($H\tau>1$).
 Inside the spatial horizon, one may then attempt to represent the correlations by a completely local noise amplitude, obtained through matching the integrated power.
-We showed that this may be a valid approximation in some cases (e.g. with a Gaussian window function), but that for others, important information may be lost (e.g. with the Erfc window function).
+We showed that this may be a valid prescription in some cases (e.g. with a Gaussian window function), but that for others, important information may be lost (e.g. with the Erfc window function).

-Our analysis shows that in the limits $\epsilon_M, \epsilon_H=0$, $\mu\ll 1$, $\sigma\rightarrow 0$, the standard noise amplitude $9H^5/4\pi^2$ is correct, at least asymptotically.
-However, as soon as these parameters take on finite values, the amplitude is modulated by a function $f$, which in principle can assume any value.
-We provided a number of examples of what such a function could look like.
-We also showed numerically, that the long-wavelength approximation to the UV mode functions only matches the exact mode-function results for small $\mu$ and $\sigma$.
+Our analysis confirms that in the limits $\epsilon_M, \epsilon_H\rightarrow 0$, and $\mu,\sigma\rightarrow 0$, the standard noise amplitude $9H^5/4\pi^2$ is recovered, at least asymptotically.
+This corresponds to an IR field which is essentially the $k\simeq 0$ homogeneous mode.
+However, as soon as these parameters take on finite values, the noise amplitude is modulated by a function $f$, which in principle can assume any value.
+We provided a number of examples of what such a function $f$ could look like, for a selection of window functions.
+We also showed numerically, that the long-wavelength approximation to the UV mode functions only matches the exact mode-function results for very small $\mu$ and $\sigma$.

 Because the stochastic formalism relies on a sequence of approximations and assumptions, it would be interesting to further map out its region of validity by comparing to other approaches.
 These include matching to perturbative and resummed analytic results \cite{Serreau:2011fu,Serreau:2013psa,Garbrecht:2013coa,Kamenshchik:2021tjh}, and numerical evaluation within (generalisations of) the target stochastic model \cite{Cable:2020dke}.
 One may also consider a full numerical implementation of the quantum dynamics, in a semi-dS background, similar to what was done in Ref. \cite{Tranberg:2008ae}.